-The midterm exam will take place during class on Tuesday, January 17.
+The midterm exam will take place during class.
 You may bring a calculator, and a single regularly-sized sheet of paper (approximatly 8.5x11 inches) with notes of any kind on both sides of the sheet.
 Of course, no cell phones or tablets will be allowed.
 You may not discuss your exam with your classmates during the exam time.